Create Your First Destination

 Configure Property Mappings

-After creating a destination, you can configure how email fields map to your Notion database properties.
-This controls where the subject, sender, date, and body end up in your database.
+After creating a destination, you can configure how email fields map to your Notion properties, Google Sheets columns, or Airtable fields.
+This controls where the subject, sender, date, and body end up.

 By default, Quicktion maps: